dxw/playbook/guides/delivery/team-changes-and-handovers.md

 - Meet the team / client representative

 ## When a member of your sprint team is on support
-We’ve [changed the way we handle support] (http://playbook.dxw.com/#/guides/support-and-on-call), to ensure that there’s always a developer dedicated to support, and that the responsibility cycles round everyone on the development team at dxw.
+We’ve [changed the way we handle support](http://playbook.dxw.com/#/guides/support-and-on-call), to ensure that there’s always a developer dedicated to support, and that the responsibility cycles round everyone on the development team at dxw.

 This has implications for project sprints and client work, which delivery leads will need to manage.